jesse-prpic/JessePrpic_T1A1/README.md

 ## Q2
-### Define the features of the following technologies that are essential in terms of the development of the internet:
-- Packets
-- IP addresses (IPv4 and IPv6)
-- routes and routing
-- domains and DNS

-Explain how each technology has contributed to the development of the internet.

 #### Answer
 Packets:
-A packet is a small chunk of segments (around 1500 bytes) which is from a larger message, these chunks of segments consist of two portions, the header and the payload.
-Header contains information such as its origin and destination IP address and the payload refers to the actual data.
+A packet is a small chunk of segments (around 1500 bytes) which is from a larger message consisting of two potions, the header and the payload.
+The header contains the information such as its origin and destination IP address and the payload refers to the actual data.
 Once the payload reaches its destination it will recombine.